Course Outline

 Introduction to Machine Learning for Government

-• Types of machine learning – supervised versus unsupervised
+• Types of machine learning: supervised versus unsupervised

 • Transition from statistical learning to machine learning

-• Overfitting and the bias-variance tradeoff
+• Addressing overfitting and the bias-variance tradeoff

 Overview of Python and Machine Learning Libraries for Government